greendeeroper444/greendeeroper444/README.md

 ---

 ## 🎯 Objective
-Motivated IT graduate with solid full-stack development experience.
-Passionate about secure, scalable software architecture and clean code.
-Eager to grow through real-world projects and best practices toward a senior developer role.
+Motivated and results-driven IT graduate with solid full-stack development expertise across multiple technologies.
+Dedicated to mastering advanced programming concepts such as modern software architecture, clean and maintainable code, secure API development, and scalable database design.
+Eager to contribute technical proficiency and creativity to impactful projects, whether working independently or collaboratively.
+Committed to continuous growth toward a senior developer role through real-world experience and best engineering practices.

 ---